MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Database Fundamentals Subject Outline.md

 at 11:59 PM.
 Each quiz has a limited time (between 10 to 20 minutes) to be completed and they are

 single-attempt assessments.
 We may not have a quiz for each week.

-Assessment Challenge:
+### Assessment Challenge:

-Assessment Challenge will be available from Friday, 16/08/2024 (Week 2) till 22/09/2024 at 11:59

-pm (Week 7).
+Assessment Challenge will be available from Friday, 16/08/2024 (Week 2) till 22/09/2024 at 11:59 pm (Week 7).

-See also Further information.

-Further This assessment is redesigned and has two parts: each week, students will have some

-29/07/2024 (Spring 2024) © University of Technology Sydney Page 7 of 14Further

-information:
+Further information:

-This assessment is redesigned and has two parts: each week, students will have some

-Multiple-choice questions (on Canvas or Ed) and a challenge on Ed.
+This assessment is redesigned and has two parts: each week, students will have some Multiple-choice questions (on Canvas or Ed) and a challenge on Ed.

 MCQs (15%): Students may score 0 to 4 for each quiz.
-The best 5 to 7 quiz scores (based on the

-number of offered quizzes) will be added together to give the student's total quiz mark.
+The best 5 to 7 quiz scores (based on the number of offered quizzes) will be added together to give the student's total quiz mark.

 As such, if you miss a quiz there will be no option to retake it later.

-Challenges (15%): Students need to resolve the designed challenges on Ed to receive the allocated
+Challenges (15%): Students need to resolve the designed challenges on Ed to receive the allocated marks.

-marks.
 Challenges may not be released for every week.
-The challenges will be titled as “Assessment
+The challenges will be titled as “Assessment Challenge x”.

-Challenge x”.

 Students will receive their mark within two weeks after they complete their assessment.

-Students need to check their “weekly plan” and the "News Page" on Ed to get weekly information

-about this assessment.
+Students need to check their “weekly plan” and the "News Page" on Ed to get weekly information about this assessment.

-Assessment task 2: [[Data]] Modeling and [[Database]] Design Assignment
+## Assessment task 2: [[Data]] Modeling and [[Database]] Design Assignment

 Intent: The assignment assesses the student's ability to analyse and interpret [[data]] requirements, and to